SUMIYA7/CookingStudio/README.md

 # Cooking Studio #

-Cooking Studio is a web application that allows users to search for recipes of indian food, save their favorite recipes, and share their own recipes with the community.
+Cooking Studio is a web application that allows users to search for recipes of indian delicious cuisine, save their favorite recipes, and share their own recipes with the community.
 This project was built using React and Firebase.

 Features:
 1.Search recipes: Users can search for recipes by entering keywords or ingredients.
 The application will display a list of matching recipes along with the recipe name, image, and source.